United Way's CORE Approach

 What is United Way of Snohomish County’s new direction?

-Why are you changing your approach and role in the community?
+Why did you change your approach and role in the community?

-United Way of Snohomish County is growing in response to the demands of a changing community.
-Our work is at the beginning of an exciting, new chapter and is focused on cross-sector Collaboratives (groups of community partners working together) creating long-term solutions for families with young children.
+United Way of Snohomish County is evolving in response to the demands of a changing community.
+Our work is at the beginning of an exciting, new chapter and is focused on cross-sector Collaboratives (groups of cross-sector partners with shared goals) creating long-term solutions for families with young children.

 What is the 2-Generational Approach?